Pyligent/Business-Analytics-Platform/README.md

-## Business Data Analytics, Recommendation and Rating Prediction Platfrom (V2.0)
+## Business Data Analytics, Recommendation and Rating Prediction Platform (V2.0)

 ### This project's target is to build the web and mobile version Data Analytics platform to provide the following functions
 - Unified Data Analytics Platform based Django